 June 30, 1989 - Lt.
 Gen. Omar al-Bashir seizes power in a coup.

-October 1993 - Al-Bashir becomes president of Sudan when the Revolutionary Command Council is dissolved, and Sudan is restored to civilian rule.
+October 1993 - Bashir becomes president of Sudan when the Revolutionary Command Council is dissolved, and Sudan is restored to civilian rule.

-December 2000 - Al-Bashir is re-elected president with over 85% of the vote.
+December 2000 - Bashir is reelected president with over 85% of the vote.

 February 2003 - The conflict in Darfur begins when black African rebel groups attack government property, accusing the government of neglecting Darfur in favor of the Arab population in Sudan.

-March 4, 2009 - The International Criminal Court at the Hague issues an arrest warrant for al-Bashir for a five-year campaign of violence in Darfur.
+March 4, 2009 - The ICC at The Hague issues an arrest warrant for Bashir for a five-year campaign of violence in Darfur.

-July 2010 - The International Criminal Court issues a second arrest warrant for al-Bashir.
+July 2010 - The ICC issues a second arrest warrant for Bashir.
 The warrant adds three new counts of genocide to the 2009 warrant.

-April 27, 2011 - In a speech on state television, President al-Bashir claims the disputed oil-rich region of Abyei on behalf of the North.
+April 27, 2011 - In a speech on state television, Bashir claims the disputed oil-rich region of Abyei on behalf of the north.

-May 22, 2011 - The U.N. condemns the violence over the oil-rich region of Abyei after multiple clashes between southern Sudanese forces and the northern Sudanese Armed Forces.
+May 22, 2011 - The United Nations condemns the violence over the oil-rich region of Abyei after multiple clashes between southern Sudanese forces and the northern Sudanese Armed Forces.

 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

-June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People’s Liberation Army of southern Sudan erupts near Kadugli, the capital of oil-rich Southern Kordofan state.
-The U.N. also reports violence in neighboring Blue Nile and Unity states.
+June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People’s Liberation Army of southern Sudan erupts near Kadugli, the capital of Southern Kordofan state.
+The UN also reports violence in neighboring Blue Nile and African Unity states.